 IRS Form 1096 is a summary and transmittal tax form that gives the IRS information on the Forms 1097, 1098, 1099, 3921, 3922, 5498, or W-2G your company sent out to other recipients.
-It is used only when submitting those forms to the IRS in a paper format.
-It should not be used when transmitting those forms electronically.
+Your business needs to use it only when you submit those forms to the IRS in a paper format.

-IRS Form 1096 is titled "Annual Summary and Transmittal of U.S. Information Returns" and is used to provide the IRS with details about one of seven different types of information returns you are submitting in paper form.
-An information return is used to report certain types of transactions to the IRS and to another party, usually someone who has received income from the transaction.
+IRS Form 1096 is titled "Annual Summary and Transmittal of U.S. Information Returns."
+You must use it to provide the IRS with details about one of seven different types of information returns you are submitting in paper form.
+Use this form to report certain types of transactions to the IRS and to another party, usually someone who has received income from the transaction.

 For example, let's say your company pays one independent contractor a total of $2,500 and another contractor $1,500 for work done in a single tax year.
-You must send the contractors and the IRS a Form 1099-MISC—or, starting in tax year 2020, a Form 1099-NEC—to notify them about the amount of non-employee income you paid to the contractors.
-You will use Form 1096 to summarize the information provided on all the 1099-MISC or 1099-NEC forms you sent to contractors.
+You must send each contractor and the IRS a Form 1099-NEC to notify them about the amount of non-employee income you paid to them during the year.
+You will use Form 1096 to summarize and total the information provided on all the 1099-NEC forms.

 You will need to submit a separate 1096 for every type of information return prepared, even if you prepared only one of each kind.
-For example, if you prepared and submitted seven 1099-MISC forms and one 1099-R form (for retirement payments), you must submit a 1096 form summarizing the 1099-MISC forms and another 1096 form summarizing the 1099-R form, along with all Copy A's of the respective return.
+For example, if you prepared and submitted seven 1099-MISC forms and three 1099-NEC forms, you must submit a 1096 form summarizing the 1099-MISC forms and another 1096 form summarizing the 1099-NEC form, along with all Copy A's of the respective returns.

 Who Uses Form 1096?

 Business owners who want to submit one or more of the seven kinds of information returns to the IRS by mail in paper form must use Form 1096.
 If you are filing your information returns electronically, you do not need to use Form 1096.